maxemitter/Raycer/README.md

 3. Compile and run the sketch by pressing the arrow button in the top left corner.

 To use the program:
-4. Start drawing a new line by left-clicking somewhere in the sketch window.
+1. Start drawing a new line by left-clicking somewhere in the sketch window.
-5. Complete the line by left-clicking again where you want the line to end.
+2. Complete the line by left-clicking again where you want the line to end.
 Pressing the escape-key cancels the currently drawing line and so does switching to cast mode.
-6. Press the space-key to switch to cast mode (and back again).
+3. Press the space-key to switch to cast mode (and back again).
-7. In cast mode, you can now move the mouse around to see how the rays collide with the lines previously drawn
+4. In cast mode, you can now move the mouse around to see how the rays collide with the lines previously drawn.

 ## Maths